Aethex-dev/XFRAME/README.md

 To run the installer, just navigate to the install file from the webaddress of your website, for example, lets say you installed it to a folder named `MyProject`, then you would navigate to it via a url similar to this:
   `https://example-domain.com/MyProject/install.php`.

+Once done, the installer will ask to start the installation following some other confermation info, if everything looks correct, you may start the installation.
+Finaly, when the installer propts you saying the install is complete you may close the page, and thats it, you succesfully installed XFRAME!

 #### UPDATING